 - Medical expenses stemming from the injury you sustained

 - Income you lose because you’re stuck in recovery

 - Future wages you will lose because your injury renders you unable to work

 - The cost of therapy, whether physical, emotional, or both

 - Wrongful death

 When you meet with your Chicago medical malpractice claim lawyer, you will go over all the available evidence, including your medical records.
 Your attorney will ask you questions about how your injuries have affected your life.
-Don’t leave anything out—after all, you want to make sure every damage you’ve suffered is accounted for in the end.
+Don’t leave anything out—after all, you want to make sure every loss is included in your claim.